khanhtc1202/my-stories-blog/README.md

 *Note:* you must on `develop` branch when you start writing a new post.

-*Step:*
+*Steps:*

 1. Generate new .md file with command:  `hexo new post {your-post-name}` your post will located on `./source/_post/{your-post-name}.md`
 2. Write down your post :)
 3. Submit your post and deploy it to my server with command: `./deploy.sh`
 4. Submit your post .md file to our git repo (optional).
-(You should do that :) if not, when I backup post's data on server, your post will be deleted.
+(You should do that :) if not, when I backup post's data on server, your post will be deleted. `develop` branch was protected so you must checkout to new branch and create pull request to `develop` branch.
 I will check your pull request and merge it later.)